 Most recently, Siff filed feature stories on: the Olympic boxer Marcus Browne from Staten Island; a behind-the-scenes portrait of Marcus Robinson, who’s created works-of-art inspired by the men and women who have worked to rebuild the World Trade Center; and a NYU Langone Medical Center/Bellevue Hospital project called “The Harlem Barber Shop Project” where customers received life-saving preventive health screenings.

-Siff began his career as a general assignment reporter in 1991 at NBC affiliate WEEK-TV in Peoria, Ill.
-His first major assignment was covering the 1992 strike at Caterpillar Inc., when 14,000 workers hit the picket lines.
+Siff, while a law enforcement reporter at NY1, delivered many one-on-one interviews with Police Commissioner Ray Kelly.
+Siff also worked at WKBW-TV in Buffalo and WTVH-TV in Syracuse.
+He began his career as a general assignment reporter at the NBC affiliate WEEK-TV in Peoria, Illinois.
+His first major assignment was the 1992 strike at Caterpillar Inc., where 14,000 workers hit the picket lines.

-Andrew graduated from Wesleyan University with a bachelor's degree in English.
-He is a member of the Inner Circle, an annual journalists' spoof of city politics, which raises money for local charities.
+A native New Yorker and Hunter High School alumnus, Siff graduated from Wesleyan University with a bachelor's degree in English.
+He is a member of the Inner Circle Club, a parody group made up of seasoned reporters, television and radio personalities.
+The group raises money for local charities.